United States Electoral College: Selection process

 Article II, Section 1, Clause 2 of the Constitution requires each state legislature to determine how electors for the state are to be chosen, but it disqualifies any person holding an Office of Trust or Profit under the United States, from being an elector.
 Under Section 3 of the Fourteenth Amendment, any person who has sworn an oath to support the United States Constitution in order to hold either a state or federal office, and later rebelled against the United States directly or by giving assistance to those doing so, is disqualified from being an elector.
 Congress may remove this disqualification by a two-thirds vote in each house.

+Eight states name electors on ballots.

-All states currently choose presidential electors by popular vote.
+All states currently choose presidential electors by their state popular vote.
 As of 2020, eight states (Note: Arizona, Idaho, Louisiana, North Dakota, Oklahoma, Rhode Island, South Dakota, Tennessee) name the electors on the ballot.
 Mostly, the "short ballot" is used.
 The short ballot displays the names of the candidates for president and vice president, rather than the names of prospective electors.
 Some states support voting for write-in candidates.
 Those that do may require pre-registration of write-in candidacy, with designation of electors being done at that time.
 Since 1992, all but two states have followed the winner takes all method of allocating electors by which every person named on the slate for the ticket winning the statewide popular vote are named as presidential electors.